Accessing the entire talent pool makes good business sense

 What are the benefits?

-People with disability provide a high level of dedication and commitment to their role.
+People living with disability provide a high level of dedication and commitment to their role.
 We see this play out every day, and our success stories are proof of this strong work ethic.

-- Employees with disability are affordable – recruitment costs are lower, insurance cover and compensation costs are lower, and businesses have access to a range of subsidies and incentives
+- Employees living with disability are affordable – recruitment costs are lower, insurance cover and compensation costs are lower, and businesses have access to a range of subsidies and incentives

-atWork Australia can help all businesses, large and small, employ talented people with disability, at no cost.
+atWork Australia can help all businesses, large and small, employ talented people living with disability, at no cost.
 We provide guidance on available financial support, including generous wage subsidies, that will dramatically reduce your hiring costs.

 What can I expect from partnering with atWork Australia?

 atWork Australia is a national Disability Employment Services (DES) provider.
-DES is funded by the Australian Government to help people with disability find and keep a job, and help employers find the right people to keep their business moving.
+DES is funded by the Australian Government to help people living with disability find and keep a job, and help employers find the right people to keep their business moving.

 We support Australian employers of all sizes, in all industries.
-We partner with you to help meet your talent needs by recruiting people with disability, and we offer ongoing support to help them stay in the job.
+We partner with you to help meet your talent needs by recruiting people living with disability, and we offer ongoing support to help them stay in the job.

 There are tangible benefits for employers who partner with atWork Australia.
 We: